TBlauwe/cpp_lib_starter/README.md

 That should be it for building the main target, tests and benchmarks.
 Documentation requires a bit more installation user-side.

-You also probably don't need `docs/pages/about.md` and `docs/pages/empty.md` can replace its whole contents, just like for the readme.
+You also probably don't need `docs/pages/reference.md`.

 ## CMake options